vegaprotocol/specs/protocol/0071-STAK-erc20_governance_token_staking.md

 ### Staking interface (`IStake.sol`)

 The staking interface defines the events necessary to track all Ethereum-side transactions using the CQRS design pattern.
-Any contract that wants to be recognized by Vega as valid for staking must emit the specified events.
+Any contract that wants to be recognised by Vega as valid for staking must emit the specified events.

 These events are: